 We are authorized to issue an unlimited number of common shares, without nominal or par value.
-As of December 21, 2016, there were 40,030,460 common shares issued and outstanding, 4,078,137 common shares issuable upon exercise of outstanding stock options and 5,004,569 common shares issuable upon exercise of common share purchase warrants.
+As of February 23, 2017, there were 52,894,000 common shares issued and outstanding, 5,632,081 common shares issuable upon exercise of outstanding stock options and 11,307,692 common shares issuable upon exercise of common share purchase warrants.

 The holders of common shares are entitled to one vote per share held at meetings of shareholders, to receive such dividends as declared and to receive a share of the remaining property and assets upon dissolution or winding up of Aurinia Pharmaceuticals.
 The common shares are not subject to any future call or assessment and there are no statutory pre-emptive, conversion or redemption rights attached to such common shares.
-Provisions as to the modification, amendment or variation of the rights attached to the Common Shares are contained in the Company's bylaws and the Business Corporations Act (Alberta).
-Generally speaking, substantive changes to the authorized share structure require the approval of the shareholders of the Company by special resolution (at least two-thirds of the votes cast).
+Provisions as to the modification, amendment or variation of the rights attached to the common shares are contained in our bylaws and the Business Corporations Act (Alberta).
+Generally speaking, substantive changes to the authorized share structure require the approval of our shareholders by special resolution (at least two-thirds of the votes cast).

-In February 2014, we granted the subscribers in a private placement of our common shares a right of first refusal to participate in any future private placement of common shares or any other class or series of our share capital (or securities convertible into common shares or any other class or series of our share capital), up to their pro rata share of such private placement.
-This right of first refusal expires upon the earlier of a subscriber no longer holding at least 66 2/3% of the common shares purchased in the February 2014 private placement or February 2017.
+In February 2014, we granted the subscribers in a private placement of our common shares a right of first refusal to participate in any future private placement of common shares or any other class or series of our share capital (or securities convertible into common shares or any other class or series of such private placement.
+This right of first refusal expired in February 2017.